 - Clean mould on walls, ceilings and window frames with a fungicidal wash that has a Health & Safety Executive (HSE) approved number.
 Follow the instructions on the product label carefully. - Do not use bleach to clean up mould. - When cleaning, wear gloves, a mask, and safety goggles.
-Make sure windows are open for fresh air. - If things like carpets or curtains have mould, they might need to be thrown away because mould is hard to remove from them. - Mould behind wallpaper needs to be removed.
-Ensure the cause has been fixed before any re-papering. - Do not paint over mould as it doesn't fix the problem.
+Make sure windows are open for fresh air. - If things like carpets or curtains have mould, they might need to be thrown away because mould is hard to remove from them. - If mould is under the wallpaper, the wallpaper needs to come off, the mold cleaned, and new wallpaper put up. - Do not paint over mould as it doesn't fix the problem.
 The mould will still be there and can grow back.